Supervisory Control of Quantum Discrete Event Systems: Supervisory Control of QDES

 \section{Supervisory Control of QDES}

-In this section, we first present some properties and new examples concerning QFA, and these results are new and useful for the study of supervisory control of QDES.
+In this section, we first present some properties and new examples concerning 1QFA, and these results are new and useful for the study of supervisory control of QDES.
 In DES, the occurrence of an event string $s=x_1x_2\ldots x_n$ being feasible entails usually that any prefix of $s$ is feasible as well \cite{book1,book2}.
-So, QFA used for simulating QDES need to accept with cut-point or bounded error prefix-closed languages.
-However, we will prove that any MO-QFA is short of this ability, but MM-QFA and 1QFAC have satisfy this requirement.
-Therefore, MM-QFA and 1QFAC are better for simulating QDES.
+So, 1QFA used for simulating QDES need to recognize with cut-point or bounded error prefix-closured languages.
+However, we will prove that any MO-1QFA is short of this ability.
+MM-1QFA can recognize some prefix-closured languages, but cannot recognize all regular languages with bounded error.
+Therefore, 1QFAC are better for simulating QDES.
+QDES simulated by 1QFAC can be thought of as hybrid systems of quantum and classical control since 1QFAC are an integration of MO-1QFA and DFA.